-My name is Jack Frederick and I'm an aspiring journalist and UNC student who will be graduating in May with a degree in reporting and American history.
-I first became passionate about community journalism in fifth grade when I started a newspaper with my friends that we could circulate to our classmates.
+My name is Jack Frederick and I'm a working sports reporter working for a daily and weekly newspaper in eastern North Carolina.
+I first became passionate about writing in fifth grade when I started a newspaper with my friends that we could circulate to our classmates.

 As the Saturday morning rain pooled in the parking lot, a dozen Durham Police Department squad cars sat parked along the sidewalk leading up to the Holt Athletic Association Gymnasium.
 To passersby, the outside view may have signaled something was wrong.
 But within the yellow walls of the gym, cheers and laughter bubbled over, disarming any thought of danger.

 And yet, no amount of cheering or clapping could hide the underlying reality.
 The game of football is suffering in Orange County, N.C.
 With low participation numbers due in part to concerns about player safety, local high schools have suspended programs in recent years.

 Meanwhile, the Dukes, staunch Democratic Republicans, funneled money from their tobacco empire into Trinity College, which moved to Durham in 1892 and was renamed Duke in 1924.
 In all of their actions, the families were determined not to be outdone by the other.